-Effect of different resistance training methods on the synergy pattern of selected lower limb muscles during squatting.
+The effect of different resistance training methods on the synergy pattern of selected lower limb muscles during squatting

 Document Type : Research Paper